samiyazbr/Letsrise_StudentDashBoard/README.md

-This is a simple student dashboard front-end using react
+This is a simple student dashboard front-end design using react

 ### How to run:
 > npm install \